 The Apsara dance is a captivating art form that tells stories about daily life and historical events in Cambodia.
 Originating from the 18th to 20th centuries, the dance flourished during the Angkor period, thanks to the patronage of many royal figures.
 Apsara dance performances often showcase graceful movements and intricate hand gestures, accompanied by traditional Khmer music and elaborate costumes.
 Through the centuries, Apsara dance has become an integral part of Cambodian culture, preserving the country’s rich history and heritage for generations to come.

 Types of Apsara Dancing

-The classical dance is known for the arched backs, feet and hands.
-The dancers make slow and feather light movements.
-They wear traditional Khmer clothing and have a graceful appearance.
+The classical dance is the most well-known and formal type of Apsara dance, characterized by slow, graceful movements and intricate hand gestures.
+The dancers wear traditional Khmer clothing and have a graceful appearance.
 The classical dance usually presents a story of the ancient Angkor period.

 Shadow Puppet Theater